 Home Energy Rating System (HERS).
 An indexing system, associated with ENERGY STAR®, used in residential new construction to rate the pre- and post-construction of new homes to highlight and indicate the degree of energy efficiency embedded in the construction.
 The HERS Index is a scoring system established by the Residential Energy Services Network (RESNET) in which a home built to the specifications of the HERS Reference Home (based on the 2006 International Energy Conservation Code) scores a HERS Index of 100, while a net-zero energy home scores a HERS Index of 0.
 The lower a home’s HERS Index, the more energy-efficient it is in comparison to the HERS Reference Home.
 Each 1-point decrease in the HERS Index corresponds to a 1% reduction in energy consumption compared to the HERS Reference Home.

-HVAC, HVAC&R. Heating, Ventilation, and Air Conditioning.
-Heating, Ventilation, Air Conditioning, and Refrigeration.
+HVAC, HVAC&R. Heating, ventilation, and air conditioning.
+Heating, ventilation, air conditioning, and refrigeration.

 Indirect Energy (Demand) Savings (Indirect Program Energy Savings).
 The use of the words “indirect savings” or “indirect program savings” refers to programs that are typically information, education, marketing, or outreach programs in which the program’s actions are expected to result in energy savings achieved through the actions of the customers exposed to the program’s efforts, without direct enrollment in a program that has energy-savings goals.

 Inspections.
-Site visits to facilities treated under an energy efficiency program that document the existence, characteristics, and operation of baseline or project equipment and systems, as well as factors that affect energy use.
-Inspections may or may not include a review of commissioning or retro-commissioning documentation.
+Facility site visits to document the existence, characteristics, and operation of baseline or project equipment and systems, as well as factors that affect energy use.

 In-Service Rate (ISR).
 The percentage of measures that are incentivized by an energy efficiency program that are actually installed in a defined period of time.
 The installation rate is calculated by dividing the number of measures installed by the number of measures incented by an energy efficiency program in a defined period of time.

 Interactive Effects.
 For a typical definition, see “Interactive HVAC Effects.”
-However, this can also refer to the interaction of a package of measures that impact the same end-use, and the resulting reduction of measure savings for an individual measure versus that achieved by the package.
+However, this can also refer to the interaction of a package of measures that affect the same end-use, and the resulting reduction of measure savings for an individual measure versus that achieved by the package.

 Interactive HVAC (&R) Factors.
 The factors used to adjust basic lighting savings for interactive HVAC&R effects.
 The space types and factors used in the TRM are shown below.
-Note that “Electric Refrigerated” means air-conditioned spaces, and “Refrigerated Spaces” refers to both building floor areas and equipment spaces cooled to temperatures lower than 41 degrees Fahrenheit.
+Note that “Electric Refrigerated” means air-conditioned spaces and “Refrigerated Spaces” refers to both building floor areas and equipment spaces cooled to temperatures lower than 41 degrees Fahrenheit.

 Table 44.
 Deemed Interactive HVAC Effects